Plural voting: Belgium

+The system was unpopular.
+Two more general strikes - in 1902 and in 1913 - were conducted to demand the abolition of plural voting.

 For municipal elections, a fourth vote was granted to family heads who paid a fixed level of electoral tax, or whose cadastral income was at least of 150 francs.

 Ireland

 Plural voting for Dáil elections was abolished by the Electoral Act 1923: electors could be registered in only one constituency: the constituency in which he or she was ordinarily resident; the constituency in which he or she occupied business premises; or one of two university constituencies.
 University constituencies were abolished at the 1937 general election.
 University constituencies were recreated in 1938 for the Seanad Éireann, the upper house of the Oireachtas (the Irish legislature).
 Graduates of Dublin University and the National University are entitled to vote in these constituencies in addition to exercising their normal vote for Dáil Éireann, the lower house of the Oireachtas, and may vote in both constituencies if entitled.

 The Local Government (Dublin) Act 1930, passed by the Cumann na nGaedheal government, provided that Dublin City Council would comprise 30 popularly elected "ordinary members" and five "commercial members" elected by business ratepayers (individuals or corporate persons).
-The commercial members were elected by single transferable vote in a single five-member constituency, with each elector casting between one and six ballots depending on the rate they paid.
+The commercial members were elected in a single five-member constituency.
+They were elected by single transferable vote but with each elector casting one ballot or up to six ballots, depending on the tax amount they paid.
 The commercial members were abolished in 1935 by the Fianna Fáil government.

 Inland fisheries boards prior to 2010 were elected by holders of fishing licences, who until 1980 had varying numbers of votes depending on the cost of their licences.

 New Zealand

 Plural voting, also referred to as "dual voting", was abolished in New Zealand in 1889 for general elections.
-Hower, it is still permitted in some local elections, such as Auckland Council.
-It was previously available to certain male property owners.
+However, it is still permitted in some local elections, such as Auckland Council.